Quick Answer

 - Don't forget your dependents.
 Your FSA covers eligible expenses for your spouse and dependents under 26, even if they're on a different insurance plan.

-The best time to plan your FSA spending is the beginning of the year, not the end.
+The most effective time to plan your FSA spending is the beginning of the year, not the end.
 SpendRebel calculates your at-risk balance, sends smart reminders throughout the year, and suggests eligible purchases based on your remaining amount.
-Set it up in 2 minutes — it's free and it saves you from the year-end panic.
+Set it up in 2 minutes — it's free and it saves you from the year-end scramble.